deghislain/ArmelProjects/FlightsBookingSystem/README.txt

 there is a promotional price, and the TA can decide to purchase some tickets or not too.

-In this project, some advanced programming concepts such as multithreading, distributed system(client/server architecture), and event/listening( when the price change, the Airline emit an event to notify the Travel Agency)
+In this project, some advanced programming concepts such as multithreading, distributed system(client/server architecture), and event/listening( when the price change, the Airline emit an event to notify the Travel Agency) were used.